 - Avoid free web-based e-mail accounts: Establish a company domain name and use it to establish company e-mail accounts in lieu of free, web-based accounts.

-- Be careful what you post to social media and company websites, especially job duties and descriptions, hierarchal information, and out-of-office details.
+- Be careful what you post to social media and company websites, especially job duties and descriptions, hierarchical information, and out-of-office details.

 - Be suspicious of requests for secrecy or pressure to take action quickly.

 - Consider additional IT and financial security procedures, including the implementation of a two-step verification process.

 Digital Signatures: Both entities on each side of a transaction should utilize digital signatures.
 This will not work with web-based e-mail accounts.
 Additionally, some countries ban or limit the use of encryption.

 Out-of-Band Communication: Establish other communication channels, such as telephone calls, to verify significant transactions.
 Arrange this two-factor authentication early in the relationship and outside the e-mail environment to avoid interception by a hacker.